No matter your needs, these are the best Macs on the market today

 If you don't care about the Touch Bar and can live with two hours less battery life, it's probably wise to save some money and go with our top choice instead.

 There are few differences between the 13-inch Pro and Air, but just enough that could sway your decision.
 With the more expensive model, you'll receive a Touch Bar with Touch ID and better battery life (around 20 hours versus 18 hours for the Air).
-Though both models have a similar display, the Pro provides 500 nits brightness instead of the Air's 400 nits brightness.
+In addition, though both models have a similar display, the Pro provides 500 nits brightness instead of the Air's 400 nits brightness.

-In terms of audio, the 13-inch MacBook Pro comes with stereo speakers with high dynamic range, support for Dolby Atmos playback, and a studio-quality three-mic array with high signal-to-noise ratio and directional beamforming.
-Finally, the Pro weighs 1.4 kg (3 pounds) versus the Air's 1.29 kg (2.8 pounds).
+In terms of audio, the 13-inch MacBook Pro comes with stereo speakers with a high dynamic range, support for Dolby Atmos playback, and a studio-quality three-mic array with a high signal-to-noise ratio and directional beamforming.
+Finally, the Pro weighs 1.4 kilograms (3 pounds) versus the Air's 1.29 kilograms (2.8 pounds).

 If you don't care about the Touch Bar and can live with two hours less battery life, it's probably wise to save some money and go with our top choice instead.